Tony Bennett's Daughters Reveal Reasons for Legal Action in Inheritance Fight

 Voices of Discontent: Tony Bennett's Daughters Speak Out Amid Inheritance Dispute

 In June 2024, Tony's daughters broke their silence about the inheritance battle.
-They expressed their distress during an exclusive interview.
+They expressed their distress during an exclusive interview with the Daily Mail.
 The sisters opened up about their brother's lack of transparency as the trustee of their father's estate.

 Joanna, Tony, and Antonia Bennett at the singer's 85th birthday gala on September 18, 2011, in New York City. | Source: Getty Images

 Antonia and Joanna voiced their frustration and said they had "numerous unanswered questions."
-As beneficiaries, they wanted to know what was going on with their father's estate.
+As beneficiaries, they wanted to know what was happening with their father's estate.

-"Our primary objective is to uncover the truth about the management of the estate, the deals that were made, and the distribution of the proceeds to the Family Trust," they emphasized.
+"Our primary objective is to uncover the truth about the estate management, the deals that were made, and the distribution of the proceeds to the Family Trust," they emphasized.

 Antonia and Joanna Bennett at the Susan and Tony Bennett's "Exploring the Arts" Gala on September 23, 2008, in New York City. | Source: Getty Images